-William W. Johnstone was mired in a variety of genres in the 80's and 90's.
-While known mostly for multiple western series' the author created a long line of post-apocalyptic books called "Out of the Ashes".
-The series ran 35 books and was spun-off into one additional series called 'The Last Rebel' that only managed one book release before Johnstone's passing.
-His son, J.A.
-Johnstone, doesn't seem to have any interest in continuing the series so for now it seems like it has come to a definitive end.
+William W. Johnstone was a prolific author that wrote across multiple genres in the 80s and 90s.
+While known mostly for westerns in his Last Mountain Man series, and it's many offshoots, the author created a long line of post-apocalyptic books called Out of the Ashes.
+The series ran 35 books and was spun-off into one additional series called The Last Rebel that managed one book release before Johnstone's passing.
+The thriving Johnstone estate, which continues to release monthly titles through a revolving door of authors, chose not to pursue any further entries in the series.

 The first book of the series, aptly titled Out of the Ashes, was released in 1983 by Zebra.
 The series had a tremendous following and surely this debut entry was a runaway hit for Zebra considering series longevity.
 In it, the end of the world begins with a treacherous double-cross within the Washington D.C. brass.
 The political upheaval eventually turns to force and nuclear bombs begin falling like rain.
 Most of the US's most populated cities are decimated.
 However, 5,000 militia were privy to intelligence and prepared for the inevitable bombing.
 After the dust settles, they emerge from hiding and become a force known as The Rebels.
 In an effort to become a right-winged government superpower, they learn that the default new president, Logan, declares that the “new” America adopt military socialism.
 The Rebels then become true Rebels by fighting back against President Logan's new regime and his ruthless aggression.